top of page

 Ethan Shorey copy.jpg

-Treasurer: Sarah Francis, Rhode Island Monthly
+Treasurer: Sarah Francis, retired, R.I.
+Monthly

 Prior to that, she wrote obituaries for a small daily newspaper in Pennsylvania; she says it was “deadly.”